-Section 3.38 Concrete Equipment.
+Section 3.387 Concrete Equipment.

-Concrete equipment cleaning or dumping shall be prohibited, except where provided.
+Concrete equipment cleaning or dumping shall be prohibited, except where provided (See Sect.
+4.11).

-Section 3.39 Pets.
+Section 3.398 Pets.

 Domesticated birds or fish and other small domestic animals permanently confined indoors will be allowed.
 No other animals, except an aggregate of not more than four (4) domesticated dogs or cats (which must be fenced or restrained at all times within the Lot), will be permitted within the Property.
-No animal of any kind shall be permitted which, in the opinion of the AC, makes any unreasonable amount of noise or odor is a nuisance and as further outlined Covenants.
+No animal of any kind shall be permitted which, in the opinion of the AC, makes any unreasonable amount of noise or odor is a nuisance and as further outlined in the MVMDCovenants.

-Section 3.40 Animals.
+Section 3.4039 Animals.

 No animals shall be kept, bred, or maintained within the Property for any commercial purposes.
 Pets are not to be allowed to run freely throughout the community, whether unattended or under the direct control of its owner.
 When off an Owner's Lot, all Pets must be leashed with the leash in the hands of a responsible individual.
 In accordance with City code, animals must be kept under control for their own protection and to preserve the public's health and safety.
 Dogs, cats, and other animals found off the owner's or keeper's property are called strays and may be impounded.
-The owner or keeper may also be fined pursuant to City code and the Covenants.
+The owner or keeper may also be fined pursuant to City code and the Association's Covenants.

-Section 3.41 Pet Noise.
+Section 3.410 Pet Noise.